vini-macedo/vini/README.md

 Hi my name is Vinicius Macedo

-📗 Studyng Masters of Sciences in Data Analytics in Ireland 🇮🇪
+📗 Studying Masters of Sciences in Data Analytics in Ireland 🇮🇪

 <div align="left">